moby/datakit/README.md

 Means that `foo` have been added and `bar` modified in the `master` branch since the commit `6b2e00a0be59c0335568dd9415a7d93640e7099c` took place.

+Note: this also works when you are inside a transaction.

 #### Fetch